Who I Am

 My name is Alison Brooks

 I am a credentialed, experienced classroom teacher turned homeschool teacher and tutor of writing, grammar, and literature.
-My students range from advanced upper elementary to high school.
+My students range from elementary to high school.

-After earning my Master's and spending years teaching in the public school system, I sought opportunities in which I could dedicate more time and attention to a smaller number of students.
+After earning my Master's and teaching in the public school system, I sought opportunities in which I could dedicate more time and attention to a smaller number of students.

-In addition to private tutoring, I currently teach small weekly classes to homeschool students through The Arbor Learning Community in Fullerton, CA.
+In addition to private tutoring, I currently teach small weekly classes to homeschool students through a learning community in Orange County, CA.

-I attribute my students’ progress to holding high standards and having clear expectations, both academically and behaviorally—all on the foundation of a supportive, caring relationship with each child.
+I attribute my students’ progress to holding high standards and having clear expectations on the foundation of a supportive, caring relationship with each child.

 I pride myself on being deliberate and reflective, and I look forward to improving my teaching skills every day.
 I hope to make a positive contribution toward your child's education.
 I look forward to meeting you!